Specialty

 psychologists -- who

-constitute the largest specialty -- work most often in counseling
+constitute the largest specialty -- are concerned with the assessment,

-people deal with personal crisis, such as divorce or the death of a
+people deal with personal issues, such as divorce or the death of a

 Clinical psychologists

-often interview patients and give diagnostic tests.
-They may provide
+often interview patients and give diagnostic tests in their own private

-with physicians and other specialists to develop and implement treatment
+and other specialists to develop and implement treatment and

 Other clinical psychologists work in universities and medical schools,